zopefoundation/ZODB/index.rst

   build higher-level search APIs on top of ZODB.
 These work well enough to support some search.

-When you read data a lot more than you write it
+You read data a lot more than you write it.
   ZODB caches aggressively, and if you're working set fits (or mostly fits) in memory, performance is very good because it rarely has to touch the database server.